elg2605/netscan/readme.md

 user_name      hard    nofile      150000
 ```

-* The file __ips.txt__ should be a plain text file with one IP address per line. __It must contain one or more IP addresses.__ and should look something like this:
+* Netscan does not support CIDR notation.
+See __gen_ips.py__ as an example of how to generate IPs based on a CIDR prefix.
+The file __ips.txt__ must be a plain text file with one IP address per line. __It must contain one or more IP addresses.__ and may look something like this:

 ```bash
 192.168.1.54